jonathanfreiredev/socialart/README.md

 ## Built With

 Social Art is a social network that allows you to draw and show your creativity.
-You also can edit or delete them and give likes to works that you like the most.
+You also can give likes to works that you like the most.

 This project was built using these technologies.

 - React.js
 - Node.js
 - Next.js
-- SWR
-- NextAuth.js
 - Cloudinary
 - mongoose
 - react-canvas-draw